ql909/data-poison-attack-in-adaptive-learning-system/README.md

 # dpa_2025
-Supplementary materials for the paper "Measuring the Impact of Student Gaming Behaviors on Learner Modeling" submitted to LAK'26 conference
+Supplementary materials for the paper "Measuring the Impact of Student Gaming Behaviors on Learner Modeling" submitted to LAK'26 conference.

+## AUC results

 <div align="center">